BoubacarDiene/NetworkService/README.md

 <img src="design/components.png"/>
 </p>

-Logger component has been added to allow logging messages that can help debugging the service when necessary, inform about interesting operations it is doing, etc. The Network service core organizes how components work together to perform actions.
+Logger component has been added to allow logging messages that can help debugging the service when necessary, inform about interesting operations it is doing, etc. The Network service core organizes how components work together to fulfill the objectives.

 ### Details
 <p align="center">